-As businesses grow, entrepreneurs must cope with changes in the business model and therefore adapt their management style to the organizational structure.
+As businesses grow, entrepreneurs must cope with changes in their business model and adapt their management style to changes in the organizational structure.

-As such, for these newly formed companies, there is usually less planning and the result is a lot of ‘last minute’ action to make something happen.
-However, this same weakness in planning. becomes a strength when it comes to being dynamic and flexible in their decisions and actions.
+As such, for these newly formed companies, there is usually less planning, and the result is a lot of ‘last minute’ action to make something happen.
+However, this same weakness ‘planning,’ becomes a strength when it comes to being dynamic and flexible in their decisions and actions.

-Stage Two businesses have grown and the entrepreneur is replaced by functional managers, that is ‘Control’ has grown beyond one man.
-This transformation can be very difficult for some entrepreneurs since they should relinquish decision making responsibilities to these managers so that more work can be done faster.
+In Stage Two businesses the company has grown, and the entrepreneur is replaced by functional managers, that is ‘Control’ has grown beyond one man.
+This transformation can be very difficult for some entrepreneurs, since they typically need to and should relinquish decision making responsibilities to these managers so that more work can get done faster.

 Stage Three business are typically much larger in sales, personnel and products.
 Furthermore, they are in more than one type of industry and geographical area.
-This means that there are multiple divisions, with multiple product lines and product mixes.
-In order to manage this type of organization, the company centralizes its authority over the other regions and/or divisions.
-The headquarters manages the operation using different performance results oriented goals.
+This means that there are multiple divisions with multiple product lines and product mixes.
+To manage this type of organization, the company centralizes its authority over the other regions or divisions.
+The headquarters manages the operation using ‘performance’ or ‘results oriented goals.’

 At this point, i.e., stage three, the strength of the organization is the amount of resources at its disposal yet allows for more ‘specialization’ in the different departments.
 At this point decision making responsibilities are assigned to the functional managers.
-However, it is on the opposite side of the spectrum to the entrepreneur when it comes to complexion and flexibility.
+However, it is on the opposite end of the spectrum to the entrepreneur (Stage One) when it comes to complexion and flexibility.

-Below is a table discussing business stages and the opportunities at each stage.
+Below is a table showing the business stages and the opportunities at each stage.